jhamicamarie/Develop-and-Analyze-Algorithms/README.md

 File: StackDemo.java

 3. Queue - FIFO Implementation
-First-In-First-Out (FIFO) approach using Java’s Queue interface.
+A Queue follows FIFO (First-In-First-Out), meaning elements are added to the back and removed from the front.

+Example Algorithm: Breadth-First Search (BFS)
+BFS is used in graphs and trees to traverse level by level.
+It uses a queue to process nodes.

 Operations Implemented:
 - enqueue() → Adds element to the queue.
 - dequeue() → Removes from the front.